 Note that the VR Mod source remains stable since version 6.3.3 with no changes are needed for insertion into Firestorm 6.4.12.

-The GitHub Actions (GHA) source by @HumbleTim used to combine Firestorm source and Peter Kappler’s P373R VR Mod addons and build it using Visual Studio 2019 is available via https://github.com/humbletim/firestorm-gha (Firestorm_6.4.12_VR Branch)
+The GitHub Actions (GHA) source by @HumbleTim used to combine Firestorm source and Peter Kappler’s P373R VR Mod addons and build it using Visual Studio 2019 is available via https://github.com/humbletim/firestorm-gha.

 VRLand on OSGrid is a metrics area for performance testing and to establish virtual field of view in your headset.

-You can also pick up a VR Headset attachment for your avatar in OpenSim on the OSGrid VRLand region.
-The 3D models of the Oculus Rift were provided for free use by William Burke (MannyLectro)and imported to OpenSim by Michael Cerquoni (Nebadon Izumi).
+You can also pick up a VR Headset attachment for your avatar in OpenSim on the OSGrid VRLand area.
+Or in Second Life pick up the VR HMD on the Second Life Marketplace.
+The 3D models of the Oculus Rift were provided for free use by William Burke (MannyLectro) and imported to OpenSim by Michael Cerquoni (Nebadon Izumi) and Second Life by Ai Austin.